-There is one phone line per room.
+Some residence halls have one phone line per room.
 Students must bring their own telephones and/or answering machines.
 All local calls are free; however, in order for students to make long distance calls from these phones, long distance calling cards must be used.
 Long distance calling cards may be purchased in the LMU Book store.
 The dialing area for LMU is (423) and the exchange is 869.
 Students phones are behind a Private Telephone Switch (PBX) similar to rooms in a hotel and students must dial 9 to get an outside line.
 Student phone numbers are not listed in the local phone book.
 Student phone numbers will not be given to callers via the switchboard and cannot be accessed using any of LMU's toll-free numbers.
 Students can call faculty, staff and fellow students on the PBX using the four digit extension number.

-Courtesy phones are strategically located in each of the buildings (including our extended campus sites).
+Courtesy phones are strategically located in most buildings.
 These phones can be used similarly to how the phones in the resident halls are used.
 In order for students to make long distance calls from these phones, long distance calling cards must be used.